Read these first

 Computer Crashes

 In our online classes it is essential that students have a "working computer" to submit their work.
 From time to time computers "crash", lock-up, or have problems.
-The moodle program is very solid and most problems are with either the students' computers or their internet connection.
+The etudes program is very solid and most problems are with either the students' computers or their internet connection.
 It is the sole responsibility of the student to ensure prompt and timely submission of their assignments even when there is a computer crash or bad internet connection.
 Students should not procrastinate and attempt to submit work five minutes before it is due.
 Here are three hints to avoid this problem.
 One, make sure you have a backup computer resource, either a friend, family, or outside source that you can use at the last minute.
 Two, do a tuneup of your computer.
-Many of the computer connection problems can be resolved by downloading the new firefox browser, since many of the problems arise with the browser connection to the internet and moodle.
+Many of the computer connection problems can be resolved by downloading the new firefox browser, or chrome browser, since many of the problems arise with the browser connection to the internet and etudes.
 Another problem is your computer set up with cookies, your cache, java, etc. so make sure you have set your computer up correctly, including "tuning up" your computer.
 Finally if none of these work, you can email yourself a copy of your assignments, answer to quizzes, etc. and as long as you do it prior to the expiration of the deadlines, you will preserve a record of your work, and faculty will accept a copy of your saved email as long as it has a date and time "prior to" the duedates.

 Improving your grades on Quizzes